brian-provenzano/k3s-pi4/README.md

 You can commit the sealedsecret to git

 ### Storage Classes (options)
+Storage is currently handled by a USB3 attached local drive on the node.
+Booting and root filesystem is still on the SD card (TODO - to change this to /boot on SDcard and all other mount points to the USB drive.
+Currently should work on Pi4 - hasnt in the past.)

 #### Local storage provisioner (Local-Path)
 Currently using local-path storage provisioner for some PV/PVC - namely for prometheus, grafana etc which [have issues using NFS storage](https://github.com/prometheus/prometheus/issues/1600) for persistent volumes (lock file issues).
 This is included by rancher in k3s by default - it is the default storage class.